bbauska/Coursera-Bootstrap/readme.md

 Similarly, for the area code I say col five.

-For extra small to small screens this will occupy five columns and then for the remaining seven columns, we\'ll let the telephone number feed itself occupied at.
+For extra small to small screens this will occupy five columns and then for the remaining seven columns, we&apos;ll let the telephone number feed itself occupied at.

 Let me change the next one to col-7 and col-md-7 here.